<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6022889&amp;fmt=gif">

 Definition and enforcement of Business Rules

-While we saw in the previous section how only certain actions are allowed based on the status of a record, workflow systems allow this idea to be taken one step further and allow agency users and system administrators to setup rules which make possible certain actions to be performed based on the status of a set of objects in the workflow.
-For example, agency users could setup rules that specify that the Issuance of a Certificate of Compliance is only possible when the status of all “Inspections” in the workflow are either “Complete”, “Approved” or “Approved as Noted”.
-This again transfers the burden of coordinating the activities of numerous people involved in the workflow onto the Electronic Plan/Document Review, Permitting, Inspections & Licensing system.
+While we saw in the previous section how only certain actions are allowed based on the status of a record, workflow systems allow this idea to be taken one step further and allow city and county users and system administrators to setup rules which make possible certain actions to be performed based on the status of a set of objects in the workflow.
+For example, city and county users could setup rules that specify that the Issuance of a Certificate of Compliance is only possible when the status of all “Inspections” in the workflow are either “Complete”, “Approved” or “Approved as Noted”.
+This again transfers the burden of coordinating the activities of numerous people involved in the workflow onto the system.
 Thus, the person responsible for issuing the Certificate of Compliance cannot accidentally issue the certificate while any Inspection activity is still ongoing.

 Triggers based on actions

-In some instances, agency users might find the need to automatically perform additional activity based on the results of an action.
+In some instances, city and county users might find the need to automatically perform additional activity based on the results of an action.
 For example, when damage occurs to a building due to fire, a Fire Damage Inspection might reveal that the damage to the structure is extensive and that the owners of the building must now apply for Building Permits to address the structural damage to the building.
-In this scenario, agency users could define a workflow which contains triggers that create additional Building, Electrical Permits, etc. when a Fire Damage Inspection is complete.
+In this scenario, city and county users could define a workflow which contains triggers that create additional Building, Electrical Permits, etc. when a Fire Damage Inspection is complete.

 Concluding Thoughts